-cinit is a special CCSR that is used to bootstrap capabilities after a system reset.
-CCSR manipulation instructions can be used to read this initial capability and store it in a general-purpose register.
+cinit is a CCSR that is used to bootstrap capabilities after a system reset. control and status instructions can be used to read the initial capability in cinit and write it to a general-purpose register.
 This operation can only be performed once after each reset.
 Any attempt to write cinit will be silently ignored, and any attempt to read it after the first time will return the content of cnull.